Overall Score

 Issues Found

-- Multiple heading levels (h2-h5) suggest scattered content organization rather than intentional information architecture
+- Multiple heading levels (h2:10, h3:23, h4:1, h5:12) indicate scattered content organization with no strategic information hierarchy

 Recommendations